View Foundation Leaders | View Survey Leaders | Survivor Leaders Connect

 - UAS was able to connect a large ladies group to one of our SLC members so that they can help contribute to the survivor outreach gift bags each month.

-- SLC member was appointed as the first United Against Slavery Legislative Liaison.
+- SLC member was appointed as the first United Against Slavery Legislative Liaison and now serves as the Interim Community Relations Director.